-Cross-sectional study was conducted in Karabük province, Turkey.
-Eighty three infants who were diagnosed with CMPA and followed at the Karabük Training Hospital Pediatric outpatient clinic.
-The first group consisted of 52 with infants presenting skin manifestations.
-The second group consisted of 31 with infants not presenting skin manifestations.
+Materials and Methods: This cross-sectional study was conducted in Karabük province, Turkey.
+Eighty-three infants who were diagnosed with CMPA and followed at the Karabük Training Hospital Pediatric outpatient clinic.
+The first group consisted of 52 infants presenting with skin manifestations.
+The second group consisted of 31 infants who were not presenting skin manifestations.
 The sECP level of infants in both groups was measured using an Immulite 2000 XPi analyzer Immunoassay System (Germany).

-Results; Of 52 (62.6%) infants with CMPA were detected skin involvement as the first finding.
+Results: Of 83 infants with CMPA, 62.6% (n=52) were detected skin involvement as the first finding.
 The proportions of atopic dermatitis and urticaria in CMPA infants with skin involvement were 90.4% and 9.6% respectively.
 The median sECP level and eosinophil counts (56.5 ng/mL vs 470/mm3, p-value=0.001), in skin manifestations with CMPA group were significantly higher than that in the CMPA group without skin manifestations (33.1 ng/mL vs. 270/mm3, p-value=0.006).